Vivary Park: History

 At the top of High Street is Vivary Park, a well wooded enclosure, which would make a capital recreation ground for the town if the authorities could see their way to spend a few thousands in its purchase and ornamentation.

-Two decades later, Vivary Park was still owned by the Kinglake family, but in 1894 they sold it to the Municipal Borough of Taunton for £3,659 (equal to around £230,000 in 2010), to encourage healthier lifestyles and to provide recreational opportunity for the urban working class, as set out in the Public Health Act of 1875.
+Two decades later, Vivary Park was still owned by the Kinglake family, but in 1894 they sold it to the Municipal Borough of Taunton for £3,659 (equal to around £230,000 in 2010), to encourage healthier lifestyles and to provide recreational opportunity for the urban working class, as set out in the Public Health Act 1875.

 The arrangement of the park is still very much as was when first laid out in 1895.
 It is entered through a pair of cast iron gates, dating from 1895, made by the Saracen Foundry of Glasgow, who also made the Queen Victoria Memorial Fountain of 1907.
 Since 2000 the fountain has been restored, with funding from the Heritage Lottery Fund, and the park was re-opened by Queen Elizabeth II in May 2002.
 The bandstand also dates from 1895, while two huge oak trees were planted in 1902 to mark the coronation of King Edward VII.
 Just within the main gates, the war memorial was erected in 1922.

 Taunton Flower Show has been held annually in the park since the 19th century.
 It has been described as "The Chelsea of the West", and attracts around 24,000 visitors over its two days.

 In 1974, Frederick Jago, a man of 38, broke the world record for non-stop walking by covering a distance of 304.26 miles within the park.
 This took him 116 hours, 34 minutes, between 27 September and 2 October.

 The current lake was created during the 1980s.
 Originally constructed as a stormwater measure, it is now home to several species of water birds, including mallards, moorhens, ruddy and laysan ducks, Chinese geese, and kingfishers.